sangahco/docker-elk-stack/README.md

 > This is due to the image configuration, I can't do much about it for now.

+## X-Pack Update the License

+Register the company for a new free license here https://register.elastic.co/

+You will receive a link by email to download a json file, that is the license.

+Than, we need to send the license through a PUT request to the Elasticsearch server.

+On Linux:

+    curl -XPUT -u elastic 'http://<host>:<port>/_xpack/license' -H "Content-Type: application/json" -d @license.json

+On Windows:

+    gc .\license.json |  Invoke-WebRequest -uri http://<host>:<port>/_xpack/license -Credential elastic -Method Put

 ## Settings Up the Environment